bl33h/PCsSystem/README.md

 # PCsSystem

 # medicalSystem
-MedicalSystem is a Python-based application that models a medical system and utilizes a PostgreSQL database for storing data related to doctors, healthcare facilities, medical supplies, diseases, and patients.
-The system is designed to provide a comprehensive and robust solution for managing medical information.
+A user-friendly application designed for efficient management of personal computers within a system.
+It offers a range of functionalities, including searching for computers based on specific criteria, deleting entries, adjusting prices, and verifying devices existence using attributes.
+Powered by a PostgreSQL database, this project enables seamless storage, retrieval, and manipulation of computer-related data.
+With its intuitive design and comprehensive features, it provides an effective and streamlined solution for computer management.

 <p align="center">
   <br>